Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

 Sara Gruen, author of the bestselling novel Water for Elephants, was left broke and “seriously ill” because of her obsession with freeing a man accused in a murder case, her friend has said.

-Even though Ms Gruen had received about 60 letters from people behind bars after her novel became a best seller, a letter from a man called Charles Murdoch stood out for her, her friend wrote for The Marshall Project.
+Even though Ms Gruen had received about 60 letters from people behind bars after her novel became a best seller, a letter from a man called Charles Murdoch stood out for her, her friend wrote for The Marshall Project

 Mr Murdoch had written about his grandfather who narrated tales of performing in a circus with his bride Lottie.
 Ms Gruen had researched a real-life performer named Lottie for her book and the letter piqued her curiosity.